Lakshya-Coder/Lakshya-Coder/README.md

 # 💫 About Me:
 I'm an android Developer and created games in unity.
-All coding projects are<br>built from the ground up, from planning and designing.
+All coding projects are built from the ground up, from planning and designing.

 ## 🌐 Socials: